 Ran Levi from Aberdeen University, who worked on the paper, said:

 The presence of high-dimensional cavities when the brain is processing information indicates that the neurons in the network respond to stimuli in a remarkably organized manner.

 It is as if the brain responds to an inducement by constructing then smashing a tower of multi-dimensional blocks, starting with rods (1D), planks (2D), cubes (3D), and then more complex geometries with 4D, 5D, etc. The sequence of activity throughout the brain resembles a multi-dimensional sandcastle that has the ability to materialize out of the sand and then disintegrate.

 Furthermore, experts note that while shapes that are three-dimensional in nature have height, width, and depth, the objects uncovered by experts in the study don’t exist in more than three dimensions in our reality.
-However, the mathematics used to define them may contain as many as 5, 6, 7 or up to 11 dimensions.
+However, the mathematics used to define them may contain as many as five, six, seven or up to eleven dimensions.

 Professor Cees van Leeuwen, from KU Leuven, Belgium, said: